Protecting the Protected Group: Circumventing Harmful Fairness: Mismatch of Fairness and Underlying Utilities

-Moreover, any borrower from the $u$-disadvantaged group who receives a loan under the unconstrained classifier, receives it under optimal $u$-WE.\footnote{While our paper is focused on statistical notions of fairness, we stress that this result provides stronger ``individual'' guarantees that no particular agent from the disadvantaged group will be harmed by fairness.} Formally, for all $x\in\X$ it holds that
+Moreover, any borrower from the $u$-disadvantaged group who receives a loan under the unconstrained classifier, receives it under the bank-optimal $u$-WE one.\footnote{While our paper is focused on group notions of fairness, we stress that this result provides stronger ``individual'' guarantees.} Formally, for every $x\in\X$ it holds that